StevenNguyenCyber/Cybersecurity-Projects/README.md

 ![IMG](https://i.imgur.com/wx4UWFg.png)

-- At the bottom should have the target, then start the scan.
+- There will be a target item at the bottom of the page, then start the scan.

 ![IMG](https://i.imgur.com/OucfPOH.png)